 Morocco is a shoppers paradise.
 The souks of Fes, Marrakech and Meknes are full of pottery, carpets & killims, leather goods, spices and cloth.
 Thuya wood products are found predominantly at Essaouira.
 Keep space in your backpack for your purchases!

 Trekking expeditions in the Atlas Mountains require a good level of fitness, you will be trekking from 4 to 6 hours a day.
-The most challenging trek is our Mount Toubkal bolt-on due to the higher altitudes.
 Make sure you have a good pair of walking boots that have been worn in before the trek, to avoid blisters and painful feet.
-Our treks use basic lodge accommodation whilst others are camping expeditions, For further information about each trekking, please refer to individual Go Guides.

 Most travel insurance does not cover for trekking above 2000m as standard and you may have to pay a premium to cover yourself for higher altitudes.
-It is essential that you get the correct level of cover so please check your Go Guide to find the maximum altitude on your trek before arranging your insurance.
+It is essential that you get the correct level of cover so please check the maximum altitude you'll be trekking to before arranging your insurance.